Suggestion: Watch the 5 minutes video tutorial before reading this article

 - Ray White Property Group

 Bali is one of the most visited resort islands in the world and attracts tons of visitors worldwide.

 Foreigners can’t own freehold property, but some still decide to indirectly own freehold property through local contractual setups.
 You should keep in mind that you won’t be protected if you decide to go for this option.

-Prices have increased much the past 10-15 years, especially in the luxury segment and for vacant land.
+Prices have increased much in the past 10-15 years, especially in the luxury segment and for vacant land.
 Due to hefty increases, the prices have stagnated.

 Some of the most popular areas to buy property in Bali include Sanur, Uduk, Canggu, Kuta, and Seminyak, all offering different lifestyles.